 Welcome to the University of Nebraska College of Law

-Lincoln is the state capital of Nebraska, which creates many opportunities for students to work in the legislature, administrative agencies, prosecutors’ offices, and courts.
+Many opportunities occur even before graduation.
+Lincoln is the state capital of Nebraska, which creates opportunities for students to work in the legislature, administrative agencies, prosecutors’ offices, and courts.
 Students have the opportunity to present oral arguments before the Nebraska Supreme Court and the Nebraska Court of Appeals.
-In addition, the entire student body has the opportunity to observe trials and hearings conducted at the Law College by the Nebraska Supreme Court and the Eighth Circuit Court of Appeals.
+In addition, the entire student body may observe trials and hearings conducted at the Law College by the Nebraska Supreme Court and the Eighth Circuit Court of Appeals.
 Judges and practicing lawyers are frequent teachers and lecturers at the Law College.